rdkcentral/firebolt/apis/pr-feature-high-contrast-ui/manage/VoiceGuidance/index.md

 ## Overview

-A module for managing voice-guidance Settings.
+A module for managing voice guidance settings.

 ## Methods